Dentures and Partial Dentures in East Brunswick

 A denture is a removable dental appliance that replaces missing teeth and some of the surrounding tissue.
 They are made to closely resemble your natural teeth and may even enhance your smile.

 There are two types of dentures — complete and partial dentures.
 Complete dentures are used when all of a patient’s teeth are missing, while partial dentures are used when some natural teeth remain.
-A partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.
+A partial denture not only fills in the spaces created by missing teeth, but it also prevents other teeth from shifting.

 A complete denture may be either “conventional” or “immediate.”
 A conventional denture is made after the teeth have been removed and the gum tissue has healed, which usually takes anywhere from four to six weeks.
 During this time, the patient will go without teeth.
 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissue in the mouth shrinks and heals, adjustments are made to ensure a better fit.